fbit/Cloud42/README.md

 Cloud42 - Management Framework for Amazon EC2
 ===========================================

+Cloud42 is an Open Source management framework for Amazon EC2, Eucalyptus or any other cloud system compatible to the EC2 API, allowing you to easily manage and monitor your cloud instances.

+The Cloud42 web application provides a web-based, rich graphical user interface (GUI) that can be used to control and administrate AMIs and instances.

+Apart from the GUI, Cloud42 offers a well-designed, high-level Web service interface, thus allowing to invoke all its functionalities from within other applications or even to orchestrate EC2 instances using BPEL processes.
+Because of the Web service interface, Cloud42 is especially interesting for developers, too.

 An introduction into Cloud42 as well as detailed documentation can be found on ***[the official project website](http://cloud42.net)***.

 You can download the binaries from the [download page](http://cloud42.net/download.php).